internetarchive/dweb-mirror/INSTALLATION-dev.md

 ```
 http://localhost:8080/archive.html
 ```
-The code will be run from your local server, but will access content at dweb.me
+The code will be run from your local server, but will access content at dweb.archive.org

 ## FUTURE: Updating dweb-mirror for a developer